The Tax Police returns unreasonably seized property

 Subject of complaint: The Investigative Department for Financial Investigations of the Large Taxpayers’ Office of the State Tax Service (Tax Police)

-In June of 2018 the Tax Police initiated the search of the enterprise.
-According to his results, law enforcers seized documents and money not specified in the court order for a search.
+In June of 2018, the Tax Police initiated the search of the enterprise.
+According to its results, law enforcers seized documents and money not specified in the court order for a search.
 They tried to arrest property through the court, however, it refused to.